-International Day for the Elimination of Racial Discrimination (IDERD) 2021 will be observed on Sunday, 21 March.
-In the current year 2021, IDERD will be celebrated for the fifth time.
+International Day for the Elimination of Racial Discrimination (IDERD) 2022 will be observed on Monday, 21st March.
+In the current year 2022, IDERD celebrations will take place for the sixth time.

 The United Nations has added March 21 to its list of International Days that encourages people to disown and disregard racial discrimination.
 The UN resolution (A/RES/2142 (XXI)) that was adopted on 26 October 1966, declares that any kind of racial discrimination is condemnable and the global community is determined to eliminate racial discrimination from its roots wherever it exists in the world.

 Thus, March 21 is an acknowledged International Day as IDERD that is celebrated worldwide to eliminate racial discrimination.
-On March 21, 2021 the fifth IDER Day will be commemorated.
+On March 21, 2022 the sixth IDER Day will be commemorated.

-“Youth standing up against racism” is the theme of International Day for the Elimination of Racial Discrimination 2021.
+“VOICES FOR ACTION AGAINST RACISM” is the theme of International Day for the Elimination of Racial Discrimination 2022.

 What is Racial Discrimination?

-Public ceremonies are held by the governments of Europe, America, Australia, Africa, Asia, and non-governmental organizations as well as schools, colleges, and universities where people reinstate that they would not let racism prevail.
+Public ceremonies are held by the governments of Europe, America, Australia, Africa, Asia, and non-governmental organizations.
+In schools, colleges, and universities, people reinstate that they would not let racism prevail.
 Popular speakers appear before their audiences and highlight the curse brought by racism.
-Public awareness programs are also held on TV and Radio, and social media platforms are also used to spread awareness against racism.
+Public awareness programs are also held on TV and Radio.
+Social media platforms play a vital role to spread awareness against racism.
 Rallies and long marches are also arranged in many countries of the world.

 History of International Day for the Elimination of Racial Discrimination

-The day started getting popularity as the global community increased their crusades against racial discrimination.
+The day started getting popularity as the global community increased its crusades against racial discrimination.
 The Durban Declaration and Program of Action (2001) are considered the most influential, comprehensive, and authoritative program to combat racism.
 This program was produced in the World Conference against Racism, Racial Discrimination, Xenophobia, and Related Intolerance on 31 August 2011, in Durban, South Africa.
-The declaration read that the global community is:

 One more development appeared in 2009 when a global Durbin Review Conference was held to review the achieved progress in the fight against racism and too determined the future direction and steps.
 Since the most apparent cruel picture of racism had been in Africa, therefore racism was largely measured in Africa.
 The 10th anniversary of the adoption of the Durban Declaration and Program of Action was also arranged in New York in 2011, and this year was also celebrated as the International Year for People of African Descent.
 Finally, the United Nations proclaimed the years from 2013 to 2024 as the International Decade for People of African Descent with the help of its resolution 68/237